reinventpr/ExData_Plotting1/README2.md

 ##  It's not the most efficient way to run the program one by one since it's reading it to the memory each time.
 ##  However, it will not overwrite the plot on the device.
 ##
+##  After each plot generated on the device, export it to the png file,
+##  and adjust the width/heigth according to the requirement 480x480
+##